Language

 USAID’s Basic Education program promotes innovative approaches to learning, building on the successes of previous U.S. Government investments in Georgia’s education system.
 The activity supports the implementation of sustainable, inclusive, and student-centered education reforms in line with the priorities of the Government of Georgia.
 Through the activity, USAID aims to support all primary school students and teachers in Georgia’s public schools, emphasizing interactive learning methods to help students develop skills in reading, mathematics, critical thinking, and problem-solving to establish a foundation for lifelong success.

 USAID’s Business Development Service Program helps SMEs strengthen their ability to attract future private sector investment through improved business planning, financial management and reporting, and marketing.
 USAID partners with Gazelle Finance to support beneficiary SMEs through a combination of zero-interest loans, grants, and direct technical assistance from Gazelle Finance.
-USAID and Gazelle Finance will create 400 new full-time jobs and leverage over $15 million in private equity capital.
-This is USAID/Georgia’s first-of-its-kind partnership with a fund like Gazelle.
+USAID and Gazelle Finance will create 400 new full-time jobs and leverage more than $15 million in private equity capital.

 Capacity Building the State Audit Office of Georgia